Bulk-boundary correspondence and singularity-filling in long-range free-fermion chains: Rigorous underpinnings for Conjecture

 then for $\omega <0$:

 where $c_{k_1,\dots k_m}>0$, and the sum over $k_1,\dots k_m$ is over all choices where this minimum is achieved.
-If the minimum is unique then we are guaranteed that this is the dominant term for all $N$, otherwise the sum may contain cancellations. \end{proposition} An identical proposition can be written for $\omega>0$ and where the parameters correspond to the asymptotic expansion of $m_N$ (note that these will in general be different to the parameters corresponding to $l_N$).
+If the minimum is unique then we are guaranteed that this is the dominant term for all $N$, otherwise the sum may contain cancellations. \end{proposition} The proof relies on a truncation of \eqref{eq:ln}, so we can also consider cases where we have a nice expansion of $l_n$ up to some power.
+Note that an identical proposition can be written for $\omega>0$ and where the parameters correspond to the asymptotic expansion of $m_N$ (note that these will in general be different to the parameters corresponding to $l_N$).
 Using this proposition, we can evaluate the asymptotics of Theorem \ref{thm:BoettcherSilbermann}.
 The decay of this determinant $N^{-e}$ is consistent with the singularity-filling picture [indeed, one can think of the formula \eqref{eq:e} for $e$ as singularity-filling, it is in this sense that we say singularity-filling is rigorous for certain Toeplitz determinants; however our Conjecture \ref{conjecture} also supposes that we can identify the individual eigenvalues that go to zero, going beyond the determinant].
 The proof of this proposition follows closely parts of the proof of Widom's theorem that we turn to now.